VirtualMaestro/StubbFramework/README.md

 # StubbFramework
- Some framework for the games.. will define later - WIP.
+ Some framework for the games.. will define later.
  Project will be added as a submodule with the all dependencies to you project.

 **To install the framework use**: